gablm/feup_ldts_ForwardWarfare/docs/README.md

 - **Consequences:** Those classes become responsible for the management of the facility, instead of having to store which facility is related to which tile.

+ ### The game has a lot of phases

+- **Problem in Context:** A game like ours need to be able to have all the information of each player and the map in the same place, in order to be able to handle a player action.

+- **The Pattern:** We decided to use the state pattern and the game loop pattern.
+This is due to the game having a set number of possible states and the necessity of determining the next state the game is gonna be in after each user input.

+- **Implementation:** Represented in Red (State) / Purple (Game Loop) in the UML but no code implementation yet

+- **Consequences:** These pattern are useful as they allows us to have all the necessary map, player, troop and facility information in the same place.
+Furthermore, the state class becomes the brain of the game, managing everything that happens and allowing us to have a central loop (game loop pattern) that controls the game and read the user input.